 Price

-Standalone Shimano groupsets tend to be more expensive on average than SRAM.
+Standalone Shimano groupsets tend to be more expensive, on average, than SRAM groupsets.
 But unless you’re a bike builder, you’re more likely to buy a whole bike.
 Here, the story is a little different.

 Some brands sell the same bikes with SRAM groupsets for more than Shimano and vice versa.
 So, it always depends on the case.